 As QIM continues to develop, future volumes will expand this interpretive record with additional structural characteristics, refinements, and behavioural insights.
 Each volume will remain consistent with QIM’s non‑predictive, research‑oriented identity, ensuring that the framework stays clear, neutral, and structurally grounded.

+Volume 1 establishes the foundation for this ongoing series.
 Subsequent volumes will build upon this base while maintaining the same interpretive discipline and institutional clarity.

 A Structural‑Behavioural Guide to Reading the QIM Projection Layout